 Accepting offline payments

-Corsizio provides you with the ability to collect both offline and online payments on registrations to your events.
+Corsizio provides you with the ability to accept both offline and online payments on registrations for your events.
 Refer to this article for help with offline payments and to the online payment article for help with those.
-Offline payments allow your customers to skip the payment during registration, and provide you with the choice to completely collect all payments for your event offline or simply give your attendees the option to pay later online, as long as you enable online payments too.

-Note: If you are only accepting offline payments, and never plan to accept any online payments, you do not need to integrate your Corsizio account with Stripe, since you will be responsible for collecting all monies that you receive as offline payments.
+NOTE — If you are only accepting offline payments, and never plan to accept any online payments, you do not need to integrate your Corsizio account with Stripe, since you will be responsible for collecting all monies that you receive as offline payments.

 In this article